PraiseTechzw/Elearning-web-theo-s-project/README.md

 # Campus IT Support System
-**Powered by Praisetech**
+**Chinhoyi University of Technology**

-A modern, secure, and user-friendly web application for campus network and IT support services.
+A modern, secure, and user-friendly web application for campus network and IT support services at Chinhoyi University of Technology (CUT).

 ## 🚀 Features